-Home / Encaustic Product Reviews / Encaustic Carving & Incising Tools
+Home / Encaustic Tools & Equipment / Encaustic Incising & Carving Tools Review

-NOTE: Use on soft wax.
-Carving on cold, hard wax will bend and can break the tip.
-If this happens to you, don’t despair, replacement tips are available from Diamond Core Tools.
+Note: These incising tools are best used on soft wax.
+Carving on cold, hard wax can cause the tips to bend or break.
+If this happens, don’t worry—replacement tips are available from Diamond Core Tools.

-Zebratools are sharp, much sharper than ordinary loop tools and the blades are self-sharpening.
-The carvers are constructed of hand-made exotic zebrawood handles and designed to be ergonomic to minimize fatigue and muscle strain.
+Zebratools are exceptionally sharp—much sharper than typical loop tools—and their blades are self-sharpening.
+The carvers feature hand-made exotic zebrawood handles and are ergonomically designed to minimize fatigue and muscle strain, making them ideal incising tools for long studio sessions.

-Today I took the tools with me to The Hive Encaustic Studio at The Alton Mill in Caledon, Ontario.
-Six of us tried them out and it was unanimous.
-We all thought they were wonderful!
+Today, I brought the tools to The Hive Encaustic Studio at The Alton Mill in Caledon, Ontario.
+Six of us tried them out, and we all agreed—they’re outstanding!

-10 thoughts on “Encaustic Carving & Incising Tools”
+10 thoughts on “Encaustic Incising & Carving Tools Review”

 1. I was wondering if you could use this tool for writing words in wax. how well does it do small curves like in the letter ‘a’ – and how small could you go?
 You mention two types P1V and K1V and I do not understand the difference between the two.